samjamesobrien/TicTacToe/README.md

 _Tip: Read the javadoc and the tests._

-### 4.1 Implement the BoardUtil.getAllPossibleLines(...) method
+### 3.1 Implement the BoardUtil.getAllLines(...) method
 Run the BoardUtilTest tests, they should fail

-The getAllPossibleLines method is not complete, once complete the BoardUtilTest tests will pass.
+The getAllLines method is not complete, once complete the BoardUtilTest tests will pass.

-### 4.2 Implement the GameService.evaluateGameState(...) method
+### 3.2 Implement the GameService.evaluateGameState(...) method
 Run the GameServiceTest tests, they should fail

 This method is needed for the GameServiceTest to pass.

 _Evaluate the state of the board, has anyone won?
 Is it a draw?
 Is it in progress?_

-## 5. Play the working game
+## 4. Play the working game
 Do the steps from step 1 again, the game is working and you can play against the computer.

 Play a few rounds and see if you can win, lose, draw.
 Is the computer playing well?

-## 6. Improve the Computer players algorithm
+## 5. Improve the Computer players algorithm

 The computer makes random moves against the player as it stands.
 That results in a poor opponent.

-### 6.1 Enable the Computer player tests
+### 5.1 Enable the Computer player tests

 In `ComputerPlayerServiceTest` enable the commented out tests, run them, some should fail.

-### 6.2 The computer tries to block
+### 5.2 The computer tries to block

 The computer should try to play a move that blocks the player if they place two moves in a row.